‘Vanderpump Rules’ Star Jax Taylor And Brittany Cartwright Want Babies Soon After Their Kentucky Wedding

 “I cannot wait to be a momma, everyone’s known that,” Cartwright said during the Season 7 reunion earlier this month.

-While many newlyweds prefer to enjoy a few years to themselves before starting a family, Taylor has no interest in waiting and told host Andy Cohen during the Season 7 reunion that he and Cartwright were actually planning to try to conceive on their wedding night next month.
+While many newlyweds prefer to enjoy a few years to themselves before starting a family, Taylor has no interest in waiting.
+He told host Andy Cohen during the Season 7 reunion that he and Cartwright were actually planning to try to conceive on their wedding night next month.

 As fans of Vanderpump Rules well know, Taylor and Cartwright’s co-stars, Tom Schwartz and Katie Maloney, got married in August 2016 and are expected to begin trying for a family soon as well.
 In fact, they plan to start trying as soon as Taylor and Cartwright get married.